cestmarcel/uoft-code-refactor/README.md

     - Also adjusted adjacent styles (e.g. headings)
 - Consolidated .search-engine-optimization, .online-reputation-management, and .social-media-marketing in a new class to eliminate CSS duplicates
     - Adjusted adjacent styles (e.g. img-tags and headings)
 - Defined most frequently used font family in body-style.
-Left font for header (wordmark) and footer styles untouched.
+Left Trebuchet font for header (wordmark) and footer styles as initially defined.
 - Rearranged styles to follow the semantic structure of the html-elements.

 ### Other adjustments